monkamtanyi/Terraform-master-class-series/01 - Introduction to terraform/ReadME.md

 ## A) Prerequisites
 - Install Terraform CLI
 - Install AWS CLI
-- Install VS Code Editor - recommended for this course
+- Install VS Code Editor - recommended for this course or any other IDE(integrated development e't) for writing your code
 - Install HashiCorp Terraform plugin for VS Code - recommended